mjayant/check_out_system_git/README.md

 3) /show_product
 4) /delete/<prd_cd>

-Below is explanation of each API
+Below is explanation of each API.
-We can redirect each api from home page as well i.e  http://127.0.0.1:5000
+We can redirect each api from home page as well i.e  http://127.0.0.1:5000 .

 1) /add_product :
 	This API is for adding products.